 let s2 = s1;

-This looks very similar to the previous code, so we might assume that the way it works would be the same: that the second line would make a copy of the value in s1 and bind it to s2.
-This isn’t quite what happens.
+This looks very similar to the previous code, so we might assume that the way it works would be the same: that is, the second line would make a copy of the value in s1 and bind it to s2.
+But this isn’t quite what happens.

-To explain this more thoroughly, let’s take a look at what String looks like under the covers in Figure 4-1.
+To explain this more thoroughly, let’s look at what String looks like under the covers in Figure 4-3.
 A String is made up of three parts, shown on the left: a pointer to the memory that holds the contents of the string, a length, and a capacity.
 This group of data is stored on the stack.
-On the right is the memory that holds the contents, and this is on the heap.
+On the right is the memory on the heap that holds the contents.